fullfatsoda/projects/anagram/readme.md

-# find an anagram for a single word from a list of words
+## find an anagram for a single word from a list of words
+Exactly what it says on the tin.